BloomTech-Labs/CS9-RightNow/ReadMe.md

     });
 ```

-For more information, please consult the Firebase Documentation https://firebase.google.com/docs/functions/
+For more information, please consult the Firebase Documentation: https://firebase.google.com/docs/functions/

 <h2>Maintaining</h2>
 Our Application runs React on the front end, a Go backend, Redis for caching, and Mongodb to hold the data.
 It is deployed on AWS.